Dart-Code/Website/_docs/settings.md

 **LEGACY SETTING: Only applies to Dart SDKs before v2.15 since DevTools now ships in the SDK.**

 Whether to update DevTools if you are not using the latest version.

-### dart.useLegacyDebugAdapters
-**LEGACY SETTING: Legacy debug adapters are not recommended since Dart v3.4.**

-Whether to use the legacy debug adapters even if the new debug adapters are available in the current Dart/Flutter SDKs contain.
-Setting the value to `true` will force use of the legacay adapters.
-Setting to `false` will force use of the SDK adapters.
-Leaving as `null` will allow the extension to decide which debug adapters to use depending on the SDK version and rollout progress.

 # Resource Scoped Settings